 “These analyses are the most detailed and comprehensive yet done anywhere in the nation of how climate change will drive local extreme conditions.
-And the changes really could be extreme,” said Stephen Saunders, president of RMCO and lead author of the report.
+And the changes really could be extreme,” said Stephen Saunders, president of RMCO and lead author of the reports.
 “This would be fundamentally different from the climate we have known in Colorado.

 “But we do not have to get this hot,” Saunders said.
 “These projections powerfully illustrate how different our future will be depending on whether we limit heat-trapping emissions or not.
 If we bring emissions down to a very low level, we can avoid any further increases in extreme heat beyond the relatively modest increases we face in the next couple decades.

 “This shows why we need preparedness actions to address the impacts we could face, from more heat waves that can threaten people’s health and lives.
 And this kinds of increases in extreme heat can have many other impacts across our state and region, beginning with more wildfires,” Saunders said.

 For each of these reports, RMCO analyzed tens of millions of individual projections for daily temperature and precipitation values.
 A projection for an individual day does not have any particular value, but enough of them over a sufficient period of time enables analysis of how often particular conditions are projected to occur in that period.
 The projections are from the latest generation of downscaled global climate models, and RMCO’s detailed analyses of the projections provides the most detailed, comprehensive look yet at what the latest climate models say about how climate change will drive increases in local temperature and precipitation extremes.